Adam Hmam

 Adam Hmam (آدم حمام) (born 11 November 1994) is a Tunisian table tennis player, and is the highest ranked player in Tunisia.
 He won a bronze medal in the Mixed team event at the 2010 Summer Youth Olympics with the Chinese Gu Yuting.

 Career

 After winning the African Youth Championship in 2011, Adam Hmam joined the French national team 1 of table tennis in Montpellier.

 In 2013, Hmam again won the African Youth Championship.

-He successfully qualified for the 2020 Summer Olympics in Tokyo.
+He qualified for the 2020 Summer Olympics in Tokyo.